chaslinux/hardware.sh/README.md

 Script to for Ubuntu-based desktop Linux distributions to detect hardware on computers and output it to a PDF using latex.

-This script assumes a typical desktop install of Ubuntu/Kubuntu/Xubuntu/Lubuntu/Ubuntu Mate/Ubuntu Budgie.
-It's been tested on a few
+This script assumes a typical desktop install of Ubuntu or an Ubuntu derivative (like Linux Mint).
+It's been tested on dozens of systems running Xubuntu and Linux Mint.
-Xubuntu systems as of February 25, 2023.

 Run the script by typing the next line in a terminal:
 ./hardware.sh